Let me know if it happens to you as well:

 So when we say whose, it means we are talking about someone or something that belongs to a particular person or thing or similar subject.

-Bicycle is a thing; it belongs to Jacob.
+A bicycle is a thing; it belongs to Jacob.
 Someone steals Jacob’s bicycle.
 Since the item belongs to Jacob we will say:

 Whose bicycle was it?